 - Political Campaigns

 - The Promotion of Religion.
 Faith organisations may apply, as long as there is a clear benefit to the local community and not just to those of a particular faith.

 How we make decisions

 Trustees will make decisions on awards to organisations for ECT Apprenticeships and Scholarship grants three times a year at Grants Committee Meetings.
-Applications for the first round of awards need to be submitted by Friday 27 September 2019.
-You will know the final outcome of your application by the end of October.
+Applications for the first round of awards are now closed.
+Applicants will know the final outcome of applications by the end of October.

 The application process

 The Ernest Cook Trust aims to let all grant applicants know whether their request can be taken forward or not within a few weeks of receipt of an application.

 Successful applicants will be asked to complete an Agreement which includes confirming the ability of the organisation to receive the grant by BACS.

 The Agreement also requires the applicant to submit an annual report on the funded project; failure to do so will ensure the rejection of any further grant application and may result in a request to repay the award.

 All applications from schools must be submitted by the headteacher.